 If you give birth in hospital, you may be offered a newborn hearing test for your baby before you're discharged.

-Otherwise it'll be done by a health professional, healthcare assistant or health visitor within the first few weeks.
+Otherwise it will be done by a healthcare professional, healthcare assistant or health visitor within the first few weeks.

 You'll be contacted by your local newborn hearing screening service to arrange a suitable time and venue.